 - Urinate when you wake up in the morning.
 Your bladder needs to get “flushed” out.
 The rule of waiting 2-3 hours to urinate does not apply here.

 - Don’t sit on the toilet for greater than 10-15 minutes at a time.
-This increases risk for hemorrhoids, worsening of pelvic organ prolapse, and more pelvic floor issues!
+This increases the risk for hemorrhoids, worsening of pelvic organ prolapse, and more pelvic floor issues!
 On a related note, NO STRAINING with bowel movements.
 When you strain, there’s a significant amount of pressure placed on the pelvic floor and surrounding structures.
 So, sitting for greater than 10-15 minutes + straining = unhappy and unhealthy pelvic floor.

 - Women- remember to always wipe front to back (after urinating or having a bowel movement).
 This reduces the risk of introducing bacteria and other bad elements into the vagina and urethra.

-- If you feel a bulge or a “golf ball” at/near your vagina or rectum or you need to use your hand to help with bowel movements, you possibly have some form of a pelvic organ prolapse.
+- If you feel a bulge or a “golf ball” at/near your vagina or rectum or you need to use your hand to help with bowel movements, you possibly have some form of pelvic organ prolapse.
 Other symptoms can include increased urinary or bowel urge, constipation, and a pressure feeling worst with standing up or straining.
 You can discuss this with your gynecologist, family physician, or pelvic physical therapist.
 You are NOT alone.
 This is common, but patients feel very embarrassed to share.
 But there is help for this.

 - Do you like to wear Spanx, shapewear, girdles, or pantyhose?
 They are totally slimming, right?
 Guess what?
 They can also impede your pelvic floor muscles from fully relaxing when you urinate or have a bowel movement.
 When you sit down on the toilet with your slimming designer fashion, make sure to slide them all the way down as close to your ankles as possible.
-This way you can relax your pelvic floor and allow for best chance of fully emptying your bladder or bowels.
+This way you can relax your pelvic floor and allow for the best chance of fully emptying your bladder or bowels.

 - Have you ever read a magazine that told you to try to stop your flow of urine to check to see if your pelvic floor muscles are strong?
 Well, it’s technically one way to check, but it’s not good for you!
 Some of my patients thought they were supposed to do this every day on the toilet as part of a Kegel exercise program.
 No, no, no. This can cause all sorts of issues.